Understanding business awareness in sales

 • 💡Use scenario-based evidence to illustrate points, as this shows applied understanding which is highly valued in vocational assessments.

-• 💡Use real-world examples in your answers to demonstrate application of theory.
-For instance, describe a specific sales scenario and how you applied the sales process.
+• 💡Use real-world examples in your answers.
+For instance, when explaining how to handle objections, describe a scenario where a customer says 'it's too expensive' and how you would respond using the LAARC method.

 Common Mistakes